gucorpling/rst-xsd/README.md

 # rst-xsd
 [XSD schemas](https://en.wikipedia.org/wiki/XML_Schema_%28W3C%29) for
 [Rhetorical Structure Theory](https://en.wikipedia.org/wiki/Rhetorical_structure_theory)
 XML files.
-Use these schemas to ensure that your RST XML files are
+Use these schemas to ensure that your RST XML files are what you expect them to be.

 # Usage